Emerald Green Fund

 Management fee: 2%.
 Performance fee: 20%.
 Subscription fee: 2%.
 Missing fee fields should be treated as diligence gaps, not as zero-cost assumptions.

 The profile marks this fund as Golden Visa intended.
-Eligibility must still be confirmed against current law, fund documents, and the applicant's own legal file.
+Fund-route evidence must still be confirmed against current law, fund documents, and the applicant's own legal file.

 Compare fees, returns, and key terms across all Private Equity Golden Visa funds.